1986 Hvalur sinkings: Reaction

 Not long after this, Watson took full responsibility for the operation, saying that he had planned it, had picked the team, and had seen that the attackers did their job.
 Prime Minister Steingrímur Hermannsson announced that Iceland was trying to find the men and criticised the police for the initial delay that allowed them to escape.
 Watson travelled to Iceland in 1988 to face prosecution as Sea Shepherd's leader where he was detained for 24 hours before being deported without cause.
 A spokesperson for Iceland's largest whaling company told The New Yorker that Watson is persona non grata in the country.
 With their escape, Coronado and Howitt have never been charged with any wrong-doing in Iceland.
 Both have admitted responsibility but the statute of limitations for the act has passed.

 As a result of this incident, the International Whaling Commission revoked Sea Shepherd's observer status.
 Most environmentalists, though critical of Iceland's stand, distanced themselves from Sea Shepherd's violent tactics.
 An article in The New Yorker said that it was "an act of sabotage that many conservationists believe helped turn Icelandic public opinion against the cause of saving whales".

 The international reactions were negative.
 The action had various descriptions such as an act of vandalism, an act of terrorism or the act of madmen.
 At the time of the incident, Iceland, Greenpeace International, and some media commentators in Iceland and North America referred to the sabotage as "terrorism" or "terrorist".
 Coronado responded to these comparisons by arguing that the sabotage was "the farthest thing from terrorism" and that whaling itself constituted terrorism.
 In a Canadian newspaper the incident was also cited as one of the first steps taken by Coronado in becoming "a new breed of terrorist" who went on to wage a wide-ranging battle for animal rights as a member of the Animal Liberation Front.
-Coronado has rejected the "terrorist" label as "garbage", because beginning with the Hvalur sinkings, "he says he has always taken care that no one is physically hurt by his acts of sabotage".
+Coronado has rejected the "terrorist" label as "garbage", because beginning with the Hvalur sinkings, he says that he has always taken care that no one is physically hurt by his acts of sabotage.